Trileptal (Oxcarbazepine)

 Oxcarbazepine is authorised in the world under the following brand names: Actinum, Apydan, Auram, Aurene, Barzepin, Deprectal, Epilexter, Karbox, Leptal, Lonazet, Neurtrol, Oxca, Oxcarb, Oxcarbatol, Oxcarbazepin, Oxcarbazepina, Oxcarbazepinum, Oxcarbazépine, Oxetol, Oxicodal, Oxilepsi, Oxrate, Prolepsi, Rupox, Tevaleptin, Timox, Tolep, Trileptin.

-United States United Kingdom Australia Puerto Rico Netherlands Argentina Ireland Brazil Switzerland Belgium
+United States of America United Kingdom of Great Britain and Northern Ireland Australia Puerto Rico Netherlands Argentina Ireland Brazil Switzerland Belgium

 Brand Name: Trileptal